FabianVegaA/ProductsAPI/README.md

 ```

-The queries create the table products and insert some products.
+This queries create the table products and insert some products.

 In this way the database is available in the port 5432 and the data is stored into [db](db).